regmibijay/xpathreader/README.md

 # xPathreader
-Reads xPath document and outputs tags specified
+Reads xPath documents and outputs specified tags.

 ## Installation:
+You can install xpathreader from pip directly using `pip3 install xpathreader`

+Alternatively:
 1. Cloning this repository:
   - `git clone https://github.com/regmibijay/xpathreader`
 2. Building a pip wheel: